A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

 which is the average indirect effect normalized by $P(o) - P_{*}(o)$, the size of the change in probability to be explained.
 This makes the MGCT effect comparable across instances with different clean prediction probabilities $P(o)$.

-We report the results in \Figref{fig:causal_tracing_Fakepedia}.
-To aggregate over different sentences of different lengths, we bucketed tokens into specific categories that we found to be insightful: the first subject token (subj-first), middle subject tokens (subj-middle), the last subject token (subj-last), the first subsequent token (cont-first), middle continuation tokens (cont-middle), and the last token (cont-last).
+To aggregate different sentences of different lengths, we bucketed tokens into specific categories that we found to be insightful: the first subject token (subj-first), middle subject tokens (subj-middle), the last subject token (subj-last), the first subsequent token (cont-first), middle continuation tokens (cont-middle), and the last token (cont-last).